About the series

 The incident occurred just fourteen months after Miss Sugden was first airlifted, when she hit a sinkhole while cycling with friends.
 The second call out was captured on camera by the Emergency Helicopter Medics team.

-Tune in to More 4 on Sundays at 9pm to see this story unfold, or read more below.Read Samantha's story
+Watch Samantha’s story unfold in series three, and tune in to More 4 on Sundays at 9pm to see more stories unfold, or find out more below.Read Samantha's story